python/cpython/Doc/library/ast.rst

    A match "or-pattern".
 An or-pattern matches each of its subpatterns in turn to the subject, until one succeeds.
 The or-pattern is then deemed to succeed.
 If none of the subpatterns succeed the or-pattern fails.
-The ``patterns`` attribute contains a list of match patterns nodes that will be matched against the subject.
+The ``patterns`` attribute contains a list of match pattern nodes that will be matched against the subject.

    .. doctest::